-Password on boot: (Security Menu)
+Power on Password: (Security Menu)

-Specify whether or not a password should be entered to boot the computer (you may only set a password on boot if a supervisor password is enabled).
+Specify whether or not a password should be entered to boot the computer (you may only set a Power on Password if a supervisor password is enabled).
 If "Enabled" is selected, only users who enter a correct password can boot the system (see the warning in the sidebar).
 The default setting is "Disabled".